 This Statement of Environmental Effects has been prepared by Kaunitz Yeung Architecture, and supports a Development Application for use of No. 44 Reid Street (the former Knox and Downs Store) and 42 Reid Street, Wilcannia, as a cultural centre, and associated works.
-The applicant for the proposed development is the owner of the site, the Central Darling Shire Council.
+The applicant for the proposed development is NSW Public Works.